kushaldas/lym/docs/packages.md

 ### apt command

 *apt* is the package management system for *Debian* Linux distribution.
-As Ubuntu is a downstream of the *Debian* distribution, it also uses the same package management system.
+As Ubuntu is downstream of the *Debian* distribution, it also uses the same package management system.

 ### apt-get update